sisong/HDiffPatch/README.md

 a C\C++ library and command-line tools for Diff & Patch between binary files or directories(folder); cross-platform; runs fast; create small delta/differential; support large files and limit memory requires when diff & patch.

-( NOTE: This library does not deal with file metadata, such as file last wirte time, permissions, link file, etc...
-To this library, a file is just as a stream of bytes; You can extend this library or use other tools. )
-( if need patch (OTA) on embedded systems,MCU,NB-IoT..., see demo [HPatchLite](https://github.com/sisong/HPatchLite) )
+if need patch (OTA) on embedded systems,MCU,NB-IoT..., see demo [HPatchLite](https://github.com/sisong/HPatchLite), + [tinyuz](https://github.com/sisong/tinyuz) can run on 1KB RAM devices!

-( update your own Android Apk?
-Jar or Zip file diff & patch? try [ApkDiffPatch](https://github.com/sisong/ApkDiffPatch)! )
-( ApkDiffPath can't be used by Android app store, because it requires re-signing apks;
+update your own Android Apk?
+Jar or Zip file diff & patch? try [ApkDiffPatch](https://github.com/sisong/ApkDiffPatch), to create smaller delta/differential!
+NOTE: *ApkDiffPath can't be used by Android app store, because it requires re-signing apks.*

-[sfpatcher](https://github.com/sisong/sfpatcher) (like [archive-patcher](https://github.com/google/archive-patcher)) not require re-signing apks, is designed for Android app store, patch speed up by a factor of xx than archive-patcher & run with O(1) memory. )
+[sfpatcher](https://github.com/sisong/sfpatcher) (like [archive-patcher](https://github.com/google/archive-patcher)) not require re-signing apks, is designed for Android app store, patch speed up by a factor of xx than archive-patcher & run with O(1) memory.

+NOTE: *This library does not deal with file metadata, such as file last wirte time, permissions, link file, etc...
+To this library, a file is just as a stream of bytes; You can extend this library or use other tools.*

 ---
 ## Releases/Binaries